-- 23. (1) If ballot papers used in an election at a voting station are lost, destroyed or unlawfully removed before the votes cast at the voting station have been counted or the provisional result for that voting station has been determined and announced, the 25 Commission may allow a revote at that voting station. - (2) A revote at a voting station must be- - (a) conducted on a date that would still fall within the period referred to in section 21(1)(b); - (b) publicised in the media considered appropriate so as to ensure wide publicity 30 of the date determined for the revote; and - (c) conducted in accordance with a procedure prescribed by the Commission which is consistent with the principles provided for in Chapter 4.
+(2) A revote at a voting station must be - source and each and the main and the source at a source at

+- (a) conducted on a date that would still fall within the period referred to in section ÷., - 21(1)(b): an electric design result to see Sector side as electron protocol to ad - publicised in the media considered appropriate so as to ensure wide publicity . (b) .
+At the tradition to the first of the 1st 40 of the date determined for the revote; and - (c)conducted in accordance with a procedure prescribed by the Commission which is consistent with the principles provided for in Chapter 4. control of a sate that the